Understanding The History of Proposition 213

 Yes, and your lawyer will be able to tell you that there are three instances in which Proposition 213 does not apply:

 - The car belongs to the driver’s employer.

 - The vehicle owner does not have insurance, but the driver does have insurance on another car.

-For the last point, drivers with insurance on another vehicle will be covered for full damages as he or she is considered to be insured.
-This law does not apply to passengers and only applies to the uninsured driver, regardless of who is in the wrong.
+For the last point, drivers with insurance on another vehicle will be covered for total damages as they are considered insured.
+This law does not apply to passengers and only to the uninsured driver, regardless of who is in the wrong.

 What Can You Do If The Above Happens To You?